aliuxcore/ganttchart/README.md

-These are the their features  a joy to use:
+These are the three features  a joy to use:

 1. project canlendar, choose the rang of the time
 2. gantt chart ,show the project-mate the task scope and status